vkayy/vkayy/README.md

 working on the options market making team.

 #### 🧠 swe @ thalesians
-working at on low-latency computing in c++ for hft.
+working on low-latency computing for hft.

 #### 📈 vkdb (time series database engine)
 exploring data-intensive architectures in c++.